-THE BUREAU OF BUSINESS AND ECONOMIC RESEARCH was set up on the campus in September, 1963, with Dr. John M. Richards in charge.
+، THE BUREAU OF BUSINESS AND ECONOMIC RESEARCH was set up on the campus in September, 1963, with Dr. John M. Richards in charge.
 Its object is to maintain a continuous survey of the El Paso economy, to conduct and supervise special studies of interest to the College and the community, and to build up a repository of statistical and analytical information.
-A monthly report will be issued and special papers based on economic research will be published from time to time.
+A monthly report is issued and special papers based on economic research are published from time to time.

-THE TEXAS WESTERN COLLEGE PRESS, with Dr. S. D. Myres as editor and Carl Hertzog as designer and typographer, publishes books and monographs of regional and general interest.
+THE TEXAS WESTERN PRESS, with Dr. S. D. Myres as editor and Carl Hertzog as designer and typographer, publishes books and monographs of regional and general interest.
 A series of Southwestern Studies, issued quarterly, is under way, and manuscripts dealing with the Border region and Mexico, written by faculty members and others, are considered for publication by the Publications Board.

-THE VETERANS ADMINISTRATION has approved Texas Western College as a training center for those eligible for veterans' benefits.
+THE VETERANS ADMINISTRATION has approved The University of Texas at El Paso as a training center for those eligible for veterans' benefits.
 Questions about admission, credit, and programs of study should be addressed to the Registrar.